Updated July 4, 2025

 "Congratulations!
 You have received a cut signature card from Leaf Trading Cards.
 This card bears the authentic cut signature of: Orville Wright.
 Leaf guarantees that the signature on this card is authentic.
 We hope you enjoy this piece of history."
 Or at least, what is left of it. |

-Collectors are not limited to just Wright Brothers items.
-Other Celebrity "relics" have also been encapsulated for those with thick wallets.
-Perhaps if enough collectors sign a petition, one of these companies can provide a Leonardo da Vinci collector's card such as the following:
+Perhaps if enough collectors showed an interest and financial backing, one of these companies will provide a Leonardo da Vinci collector's card such as the following:

 |